skrub-data/skrub/doc/index.rst

 About
 =========

-dirty_cat is for now a repository for developing ideas with high-quality implementations, a form of a research project: there is still little known about the problems of dirty categories.
-We hope that tradeoffs will emerge in the long run, and that these tradeoffs will enable us to do better software.
+dirty_cat is for now a repository for ideas coming out of a research
+project: there is still little known about the problems of dirty categories.
+Tradeoffs will emerge in the long run.
 We really need people giving feedback on success and failures with the different techniques and pointing us to open datasets on which we can do more empirical work.
-We also welcome contributions in the scope of dirty categories.

 .. seealso::